Fujifilm X-H2 Review

 Conclusion

-As mentioned above, the more I have used the X-H2S and now X-H2, the more I have enjoyed the overall experience.
+As mentioned above, the more I've used the X-H2S and now the X-H2, the more I've enjoyed the overall experience.

 These cameras have Fujifilm DNA.
-They combine features and design clues derived from the GFX series and the X-H1 with a new feature set and speed bumps, making them strong contenders, no matter which platform you use.
+They combine features and design cues derived from the GFX series and the X-H1 with a new feature set and speed improvements, making them strong contenders, regardless of which platform you use.

 The X-H2 could rightfully get the “photography first” stamp that Fujifilm otherwise gave to the X-T5.
 Add to this 8K video using the full sensor, which makes it quite attractive to hybrid shooters as well.